jackyaz/spdMerlin/README.md

 This script began as a user-friendly installer for a personal project developed by [JGrana](https://www.snbforums.com/members/jgrana.20663/)

-A swap file is required.
+A swap file is required, you can set one up easily by using amtm, which is built into the router.

 ### Supporting development
 Love the script and want to support future development?
 Any and all donations gratefully received!